Entropy-Foundation/aptos-core/aptos-move/framework/supra-framework/doc/automation_registry.md

 ## Function `get_active_task_ids`

-List all the automation task ids
+List all active automation task ids for the current epoch.
+Note that the tasks with CANCELLED state are still considered active for the current epoch, as cancellation takes effect in the next epoch only.

 <pre><code>#[view]